yuenalaw/languageappreport/main.typ

 #set align(left)

 There is a one-to-many relationship from VideoDetails to UserSentence, as a video contains many sentences.
-This contains fields such as the sentence id which gets automatically incremented, the line number of this sentence in the context of the video, the id of the video that this sentence is related to, and finally the actual sentence, which again is a json containing the details of each word in the sentence, its translation, pronunciation, other similar sounding words and their POS.
+This contains fields such as the sentence id which gets automatically incremented, the line number of this sentence in the context of the video, the id of the video that this sentence is related to, and finally the actual sentence, which again is a json containing the details of each word in the sentence, its translation, pronunciation, other similar sounding words and their part-of-speech (POS).

 #set align(center)